 - Whangarei District, and

 The cost of KiwiBuild homes

-The price of a KiwiBuild home is determined by the developer; however, it must be the price must be within the maximum price caps that have been set by the Government.
+The price of a KiwiBuild home is determined by the developer; however, it must be within the maximum price caps that have been set by the Government.

 Auckland and Queenstown-Lakes price caps